formidablejs/formidablejs.org/docs/frontend.md

 ### Running Mix

 Mix is a configuration layer on top of [webpack](https://webpack.js.org/), so to run your Mix tasks you only need to execute one of the NPM scripts that are included in the default Formidable `package.json` file.
-When you run the `dev` or `production` scripts, all of your application's CSS and JavaScript assets will be compiled and placed in your application's `public` directory:
+When you run the `dev` or `production` scripts, all of your application's CSS, TypeScript and JavaScript assets will be compiled and placed in your application's `public` directory:

 ```
 // Run all Mix tasks...